Numeric variable types allow us to store and manipulate numeric values in our programs.

 Of course, there are different peculiarities and more specific cases in different programming languages.
 But as we see, they have more in common than differences.

-We have mentioned that the representation of floating-point numbers has limitations of precision due to the way they work.
+We have mentioned that floating-point number representation has precision limitations due to the way they work.

-In most cases, this does not pose a problem, but it is advisable to understand it correctly (because, sometimes “strange” or unintuitive situations occur when working with them).
+Most of the time it’s not a problem, but it’s good to understand it correctly (because sometimes “strange” or unintuitive situations occur when working with them).

 result = 0.1 + 0.2